Fast Convergence of $\Phi$-Divergence Along the Unadjusted Langevin Algorithm and Proximal Sampler: Introduction

-A common setting in which $\nu^{\eta}$ satisfies a $\Phi$-Sobolev inequality is when $\nu$ is strongly log-concave (Lemma~\ref{lem:BiasedLimitProperty}).
-It is interesting to ask for properties of $\nu^{\eta}$ under weaker assumptions on $\nu$ (see Section~\ref{sec:Discussion}).
-For example, similar to how log-Sobolev and Poincaré inequalities are stable to bounded perturbations~\cite{Holley1987LogarithmicSI}, $\Phi$-Sobolev inequalities also enjoy similar properties~\cite[Section~3.3]{chafai2004entropies}.
-Therefore one can ask if the stationary distribution $\nu^{\eta}$ continues to satisfy a $\Phi$-Sobolev inequality when $\nu$ undergoes a suitable perturbation.
+A common setting in which $\nu^{\eta}$ satisfies a $\Phi$-Sobolev inequality is when $\nu$ is strongly log-concave (see Lemma~\ref{lem:BiasedLimitProperty} in Section~\ref{subsec:PropBiased}).
+To the best of our knowledge, properties of the limiting distribution $\nu^\eta$ under assumptions on $\nu$ which are weaker than strong log-concavity remain unknown.
+Similar to how log-Sobolev and Poincaré inequalities are stable to bounded perturbations~\cite{Holley1987LogarithmicSI}, $\Phi$-Sobolev inequalities also enjoy similar properties~\cite[Section~3.3]{chafai2004entropies}.
+Therefore, an interesting question one can ask is if the stationary distribution $\nu^{\eta}$ continues to satisfy a $\Phi$-Sobolev inequality when $\nu$ undergoes a suitable perturbation; we leave this for future work.